-Thousands of people have been logging on to the Irish Genealogy website this week hoping to find some new information about their family history over the last few years.
+Hundreds of people have been logging on to the Irish Genealogy website to find new information about their family history over the last few years.

 Ireland’s General Register Office released 27 million records of births, marriages and deaths all the way up to 2013.
 The birth index goes back to 1900, the marriage index back to 1903 and the death index back to 1966.